anushka-code/Deep-Multimodal-Architectures-Code-Smell-Classification/README.md

-Research Internship Project at Auckland University of Technology, New Zealand
+Research Internship at Auckland University of Technology, New Zealand